fmxsh/f3c/f3c-spec.md

 This document is a complete specification of the _Fine Format For Configuration_ (f3c) configuration format.

-The format of this configuration format has _representational elements_ and _conceptual elements_.
-An _representation element_ is the character or set of characters being the concrete representation of a given concept.
-All given concept within this configuration format falls under the category _conceptual elements_.

 ### Table of contents

 <toc here>